by Santorini Dave • Updated: December 6, 2018

 Sayulita Hotels Tips & Advice

-- The absolute best hotels are Amor Boutique Hotel (most luxurious), Hotel Villas Sayulita (best for families), Siete Lunas (best for romantic getaways)
+- Best Luxury Hotels in Sayulita: Amor Boutique Hotel (most luxurious) • Hotel Villas Sayulita (best for families) • Siete Lunas (best for romantic hotel in Sayulita)

 - Sayulita has been a popular destination since it was “discovered” by surfers after the highway came through.
 Affectionately known as the “hippie town,” its Bohemian vibe and great year-round surf attract laid-back travelers and an eclectic mix of expats and local surfheads.
 Travelers won’t find ultra-refined, luxury resorts here; in fact, all hotels here are boutique stays.
 Instead, this is the spot for fuss-free, casual travel.